abikesa/philosophy/README.md

       - Tarantino will always have characters who bully, are anarchist (Mr. Blonde), etc.
          - He will not offer sufficient backstory in case you wish to `cherche la femme` to figure-out the "will-to-hide"
       - Even though the dude wishes to mind his own business (withdrawal), divine providence (impose) sucks him into the affairs of society (engage)
+         - To be sure The Dude's withdrawal is facilitated by white russian & weed
+         - His engagement is evident in the Bowling tourament and his dues to the landlord
+         - But his fucking lady friend is divine providence, as is the China man who micturated upon his rag (and so his room is not longer "tied together"); it would be impossible to follow this tumbling tumbleweed of a protagonist without the plot-device of the "rug", which lends some coherence to the film.
+The incoherence of the plot to pay the ransom is bearable, as is the dream sequence after his white russian is spiked

 #